qgis/QGIS-Django/readme.md

 This software is open source and licensed under GNU General Public License v2.0.
 For licensing information, please read the COPYING file included in this directory.

+## Important Note

+***This repository is dedicated solely to the QGIS Plugins Website (plugins.qgis.org).
+For issues related to specific plugins or other concerns, please use the respective bug tracker.***

 ## Installation

 For setup, installation and backup notes, please read [INSTALL](INSTALL.md) included in this directory.